 Accidents Involving Collisions at the Ports of Seattle and Tacoma

 Port collisions between commercial trucks, rail-cars, straddle carriers, gantry cranes, reach stackers, mobile harbor cranes, trains, forklifts, light trucks and other vehicles on the docks can cause serious and catastrophic injuries to longshoremen working on the docks.
 Such injuries can have devastating effects on their livelihoods and families.
-At Kraft Davies, PLLC, our Seattle and Tacoma port collision accident lawyers represent longshoremen and other workers who have suffered catastrophic injuries as a result of port collisions or other injuries caused by another's negligence.
+At Kraft Davies Olsson PLLC, our Seattle and Tacoma port collision accident lawyers represent longshoremen and other workers who have suffered catastrophic injuries as a result of port collisions or other injuries caused by another's negligence.
 Over the decades, our longshore third-party injury attorneys have collected millions of dollars to help support injured workers.

 If you or a loved one was injured in a port collision or other port accident in Washington or Alaska, contact us for the skilled and aggressive representation you deserve.
 Call our Seattle-based firm at 206.624.8844.Millions Recovered for Injured Workers.

 Because many companies transport goods across state lines, out-of-state commercial drivers or other operators who are unfamiliar with rights of way, speed limits and other rules at the ports can cause serious accidents resulting in catastrophic injuries.
 Our experienced attorneys handle complex cases involving back and neck injuries, spinal cord injuries, amputation, burn injuries and traumatic brain injuries.